slugbyte/www.slugbyte.com/src/components/blog/wut-abstract-data-type-huh/index.md

 ## Wut, Abstract Data Type Huh?

-### We can make up our own ADT
-Because an abstract data type is just a model for some data and its be havior, we can make one up.
+Programing jargon often makes learning new ideas more daunting than necessary.
+I remember reading text books full of jargon defined by jargon, and leading to many core computer concepts alluding my comprehension.
+Likewise, I remember reading wiki articles and opening each term I was unfamiliar with into a new tab.
+The tabs would stack deeper and deeper and I would be at a loss auto where to start.
+This article is an attempt to explain the meaning of Abstract Data Type (ADT) in a no-jargon no-nonsense way.

+### First-Off, What is a Data Type?
+In programming a *data type* is data that is constrained by content.
+For example the type *boolean* has the constraint that it can only store the value True or False.
+A *string* has the constraint that it can only store text.
+A *data type* is simply a type of data.

+### So, wut Abstract Data Type is?
+An abstract data type is a model of data and behavior.
+The difference between a Data Type and an Abstract Data Type is that an ADT has **BEHAVIOR**, where a Data Type just has data.

+### Careful Careful
-An ADTs is a perscription for a type, not an *implamentation*.
-In programming jargaon we call the perscription an *interface* and the code that creates that *interface* an *implamentation*.
-To demonstrate the difference lets crerate our own rules for an *interface* and then *implament* it two different ways.
+One gotcha, is that and ADT is just a prescription not an implementation.
+In programming jargon we call the prescription an *interface* and the code that creates that *interface* an *implementation*.
+To demonstrate the difference let's create our own rules for an *interface* and then *implement* it two different ways.

-### A generic value ADT (ValueStore)
+## Let's make up an ADT!
+(ValueStore)
-In order not to over compicate things lets make a ADT with the sole purpose of storing a single value.
-This ADT probbly wont have to much usefulness in a piece of software, but it should help demonstrate the concept of *interface* vs *implamentation*.
+In order not to overly complicate things lets make a ADT with the sole purpose of storing a single value.
+This ADT wont have to much usefulness in a piece of software, but it should help demonstrate the concept of *interface* vs *implementation*.

+Lets define the *interface* for an ADT named **ValueStore** (aka. define a prescription for making a ValueStore)

+### ValueStore Interface Definition
-Lets create an ADT that will store a single value.
-Lets define two methods for this ADT.
+* It should store a single value.
+(Data)
-A method named **set** for seting the value, and a method named **get** for retrieving the stored value.

-Lets name the ADT ValueStore.

-Lets say that when a ValueStore is created Its value can be initialed or default to `null`.

-### ValueStore constructor implamentation
+	* By default its value should be null.
+* It should have a method to set the value.
+(Behavior)
+* It should have a method to retrieve the value.
+(Behavior)

+**THATS IT!** That's the data and behavior definition of our ValueStore ADT!

+### Quick Thought Experiment
+Do a quick thought experiment...
+How many ways do you think you could write code to Implement that ValueStore Interface Definition?

+## aight, LETS HACK IT OUT!
+Now that we have a ValueStore interface definition.
+Lets create two implamentations.
+An Implementation is the way we choose to code out a solution to the interface definition.
+Lets

+#### ValueStore Constructor Implementation
+The goal here is to code up a ValueStore using a Javascript constructor.
 ``` js
 // a function constructor with a value paramiter that will default to null
 function ValueStore(value=null){